Rachel Naidus

 The casual dress code here is sophisticated yet funky.
 In some regards, almost anything goes, but you’re still expected to look put-together, just with less emphasis on the dress code than what you might see on the slopes.

-You can throw on your favorite trendy Kemo Sabe hat with a pair of leggings and call it a day.
+You can throw on your favorite trendy Kemo Sabe hat with a pair of Alo leggings and call it a day.
 You will see all sorts of styles during the day.

 Let’s go over what to expect of Aspen’s casual dress code.